2023 Best Communication & Journalism Schools in California

 Top 10 Best Communication & Journalism Schools

 Our analysis found Santa Clara University to be the best school for communication and journalism students who want to pursue a degree in California.
-Located in the city of Santa Clara, SCU is a private not-for-profit school with a moderately-sized student population.
+Located in the midsize city of Santa Clara, SCU is a private not-for-profit college with a medium-sized student population.

 The average amount in student loans that communication and journalism majors at SCU take out is $18,250.